langchain-ai/langgraph/docs/docs/tutorials/auth/resource_auth.md

-# Making Conversations Private
+# Making Conversations Private (Part 2/3)

-In this tutorial, we will extend our chatbot to give each user their own private conversations.
-We'll add [resource-level access control](../../concepts/auth.md#resource-level-access-control) so users can only see their own threads.

 !!! note "This is part 2 of our authentication series:"

     1. [Basic Authentication](getting_started.md) - Control who can access your bot
     2. Resource Authorization (you are here) - Let users have private conversations
     3. [Production Auth](add_auth_server.md) - Add real user accounts and validate using OAuth2

+In this tutorial, we will extend our chatbot to give each user their own private conversations.
+We'll add [resource-level access control](../../concepts/auth.md#resource-level-access-control) so users can only see their own threads.

 ## Understanding Resource Authorization